Kaspersky: Do not become like John

 The client, a large company, approached Kaspersky's investigators after detecting suspicious processes in the corporate network.
 Subsequent investigation revealed that the system had been compromised through the account of the local administrator (adm_Giannis), which was used to load a malicious dynamic library and later to steal data from the system.
 While it remained unclear how the administrator account was initially compromised, user inaction allowed the attack to persist for such an extended period of time.
 The administrator kept the password unchanged for the duration of the attack, instead of renewing it every three months - as recommended by the company's security policy.
 This gave the attackers consistent access to the target systems and resulted in the leak of thousands of confidential files.

-To learn more about the attack and reduce the damage already caused by the criminals, the target organization and Kaspersky's security team decided to monitor the cybercriminals' activities instead of stopping them immediately.
-THE helped identify that various organizations' systems were at risk from 2017 through 2019.
+To learn more about the attack and reduce the damage already caused by the criminals, the target organization and Kaspersky security team decided to monitor the cybercriminals' activities instead of stopping them immediately.
+The analysis helped determine that the systems of various organizations were at risk from 2017 to 2019.

-The attackers entered the system using the administrator account and uploaded malicious files directly to the network.
+Attackers logged in using the administrator account and uploaded malicious files directly to the network.
 The files include a dynamic library, as well as downloaders and a backdoor.
-These malicious ones were hidden in the system through a modification of desktop, start menu and taskbar shortcuts.
-After the modification, when they clicked on the shortcut, a malicious file was launched before the original application executable, which allowed cyber attackers to hide suspicious activity from the organization's security system.
+These malicious items were hidden in the system by modifying the desktop shortcuts, the start menu, and the taskbar.
+After the modification, when clicked on the shortcut, a malicious file started before the original executable file of the application, which allowed the cyber attackers to hide the suspicious activity from the organization's security system.

-The way in which the backdoor was used – to allow full access to the "infected" system – presented the greatest interest to the client and the researchers.
-Further analysis showed that it started several and search for files using keywords and extensions.
-It also kept track of the metadata from the files that had been "downloaded" at a previous stage.
-It's worth noting that the backdoor was created specifically for this attack, with no other instances of its use being identified for over a year.
-Additional monitoring also allowed the organization to learn how systems were breached and how shortcuts were modified to malicious files and build a large number of indicators for this particular attack.
+The way in which the backdoor was used - to allow full access to the "infected" system - was of the greatest interest to the client and the researchers.
+Further analysis showed that he started various commands and searched for files using keywords and extensions.
+It also kept track of metadata from previously downloaded files.
+It is worth noting that the backdoor was created specifically for this attack, without other cases having been used for more than a year.
+Additional monitoring also allowed the organization to learn how the systems were compromised and how the shortcuts were modified into malicious files and to generate a large number of markers for this particular attack.

 "This case has shown that co-operation within the industry remains more important than ever, as it helps to gain valuable knowledge, prevent similar attacks and continue the fight against cybercrime more effectively.
 "As criminals become more creative in their tactics and techniques, we need to expand the work we do together to be able to detect threats at an early stage and protect users and organizations," said Pavel Kargapoltsev, a security expert. in Kaspersky.